Are you looking for 9/11 books for elementary and middle school kids and students?

 This first-person story is about a boy named Brandon whose dad took him to work in the Twin Towers on 9/11 and recounts his confusion, fear, and horror during the terrorist event.
 Sensitive readers, be aware that this book does include real events like the wall of fire, the people jumping off the building, and the death of Brandon’s dad.
 But, it also shows a complete stranger taking responsibility and care of Brandon, ultimately getting him to safety.
 Simultaneously, we read a first-person story about a girl in Afghanistan who helps an American soldier against the Taliban’s wishes.

 Yusef Azeem Is Not a Hero by Saadia Faruqi

 (ages 9 – 12)

 Step into the shoes of Yusef around the 20th anniversary of 9/11, a Pakistani-American Muslim who lives in a small Texas town.
 He’s bullied at his middle school with hateful notes and his small community is besieged with hate and anger from the Patriot Sons group.
-Yusef tries to focus on his robotics team and his family but when a robotic toy that he made for his sister gets him accused of bomb-making and detained at the jail for twelve hours, he has to decide how he’ll respond.
-Assimilate, leave, only befriend other Muslims, or stand up to the bullies.
-He decides to take his father’s advice and try using love to overcome hate… Growing up is hard but in this is a powerful story inspired by true events, you will feel deep empathy and sorrow for what Yusef experiences because of his religious beliefs.
+Yusef tries to focus on his robotics team and his family but a robotic toy gets him accused of bomb-making and detained at the jail for twelve hours.
+He decides to take his father’s advice and try using love to overcome hate… Growing up is hard, but in this powerful story inspired by true events, you will feel deep empathy and sorrow for what Yusef experiences because of his religious beliefs.